xicato/xig-documentation/api_doc.md

   Current as of 2017-09-21.

-  Names are *not* shared between gateways currently, and are *not* stored on the devices in the group.
+  Names currently are *not* shared between gateways, and Names are *not* stored on the XIMs or XIDs in the group.

 ----
 **Name Scene**
 ----
+**Change Status:** No API call changes made in V1.7.0.

   Name or change the name of a scene.
-It will also save the name through software restarts.
+It will also save the name through software restarts. *NOTE* This call only creates a name list associated with the specified scene IDs on the gateway.
+The scene names are not stored on XIMs or XIDs, and the name list is not propagated to other gateways in the space.

 * **URLs**